Missing Persons

 The officer in charge will close the case once the individual is safely returned. *The person and their family may be offered connections to resources and supports to help prevent future disappearances.

 *Not all missing person cases will be referred to VSDR.
-Cases will be assessed by the Missing Persons Coordinator and, based on several factors present in the incident, the case may be referred to VSDR.
+Cases will be assessed by the Missing Persons Coordinator who may refer the case to VSDR based situational factors present.
 Factors include the nature of the incident and the circumstances involved.

 Does Previous History Affect the Investigation?